 Scoliosis is a muscular disorder in which the spine curves abnormally to the left or right into a "C" or "S" figure.
+This is diagnosed by an x-ray and any curve over 10 degrees is considered scoliosis.
 Approximately 80% of scoliosis cases are idiopathic, meaning doctors don't know what caused the curvature.

-"The most common type of scoliosis appears in active, healthy teens and preteens, sometimes boys, but more often girls," says Scott Sorenson, M.D., a board-certified orthopedic surgeon at the Children's Health℠ Andrews Institute for Orthopaedics & Sports Medicine.
-"An X-ray of the patient's spine reveals a curvature of greater than 10 degrees.
-It's more than a bending of the spine.
-The spine actually starts to twist and rotate like a winding staircase or a roller coaster."
+"The most common type of scoliosis is known as adolescent idiopathic scoliosis which appears in active, healthy teens and preteens, sometimes boys, but more often girls," says Christopher Redman, M.D., a board-certified orthopedic surgeon at the Children's Health℠ Andrews Institute for Orthopaedics & Sports Medicine.
+"Scoliosis is more than just a bending of the spine.
+It is a three-dimensional deformity of the bones in the back with twisting and rotating of the spine."

 How to treat scoliosis

-As a first step, your physician should perform a thorough physical exam.
-Your child may need an x-ray or other imaging test to help doctors evaluate the condition of the spine, determine the extent of the curvature and map out a treatment plan.
+As a first step in treating scoliosis, your physician should perform a thorough physical exam.
+Your child will likely require an x-ray or other imaging test to help doctors evaluate the condition of the spine, determine the extent of the curvature and map out a treatment plan.

 "We focus on how to stop the progression of scoliosis.
-For example, if the child has a 15-20-degree curve, we try to stop it so that it does not become a 45-50-degree curve," explains Dr. Sorenson.
-"The best treatment depends on the magnitude of the curve, the location of the curve in the spine and the child's developmental stage of maturity in their bones."
+For example, if the child has a 15-20-degree curve, we try to stop it so that it does not become a 45-50-degree curve," explains Dr. Redman.
+"The appropriate treatment depends on the magnitude of the curve, the location of the curve in the spine and the child's developmental stage of maturity in their bones."

 Nonsurgical treatments for scoliosis include observation, physical therapy, the Schroth method, bracing and Mehta casting.

-If your child has only a slight curvature of the spine – less than 20 degrees – no immediate treatment is needed.
-Your physician should check the spine regularly until the child has stopped growing (around late puberty) to make sure the curve is not progressing and that other health problems don't arise.
-If your child's curve does progress beyond 20 degrees, your doctor might recommend physical therapy or a brace to prevent additional curving.
+If your child has only a slight curvature of the spine – less than 20 degrees – no immediate treatment is usually necessary.
+Depending on the curve size, your physician may check the child's spine regularly until the child has stopped growing (around late puberty) to make sure the curve is not progressing and that other health problems don't arise.
+If your child's curve does progress beyond 20 degrees, your doctor might recommend additional treatments to prevent worsening of the curvature as they grow.

 Physical therapy for scoliosis

-If your child is experiencing pain as a result of the spine's curvature, traditional physical therapy can help.
+If your child is experiencing pain because of the spine's curvature, traditional physical therapy can help.
 Physical therapists work to strengthen your child's back and leg muscles, increase flexibility and prevent injury.
 The therapist may use general flexibility techniques, focus on your child's core or try manual therapy, in which the therapist's hands guide and retrain the patient's movements.
-Although physical therapy doesn't actually correct the curvature, it can alleviate your child's discomfort.
+Although physical therapy doesn't correct the curvature, it can alleviate your child's discomfort.

 Schroth Method for scoliosis

-For children with certain types of spinal curves greater than 10 degrees, you might consider a specialized type of physical therapy called the Schroth method.
+For children with certain types of spinal curves, you might consider a specialized type of physical therapy called the Schroth method.
+While research is limited, Schroth method is the only form of therapy shown to improve curvature.
 With the Schroth method, a specially trained therapist demonstrates how to perform a series of breathing, stretching and strengthening exercises in five different positions:

 - Lying on the back